npm/policies/conduct.md

 ## tl;dr

-* Be respectful of npm users.
+* Be respectful.
 * We're here to help: <abuse@npmjs.com>
 * Abusive behavior is not ever tolerated.
-* Data published to npm is hosted at the pleasure of the service administrators, and may be removed.
+* Data published to npm is hosted at the discretion of the service administrators, and may be removed.
 * Violations of this code may result in swift and permanent expulsion from the npm community.